rks101/eglinux/README.md

 ----

 ## Command completion
-Learn to use tab key for command completion or completing file / directory names.
+Learn to use the tab key for command completion or completing file/directory names.
 This can save time in typing.

-Hint: type ds and press tab to see command completion (e.g. dstat) if exists or to see matching options.
+Hint: type ds and press the tab to see command completion (e.g., dstat) if it exists or to see matching options.
 Hint: type ls -lrt /home/rps/Do  and then press tab twice, you will get matching suggestions.

-Tip: in case command completion is not working on system, check you have installed bash-completion and bash-completion-extras
+Tip: in case command completion is not working on a system, check you have installed bash-completion and bash-completion-extras
 A related [long story](https://unix.stackexchange.com/questions/264102/bash-completion-is-very-incomplete-on-centos-7).

 ----